 * The U.S. Environmental Protection Agency recommends radon Mitigation with readings over 4.0 pCi/L

 Radon and Real Estate In Upstate New York – Central NY

 In Madison and Oneida Counties there are high levels of radon in Oneida, Sherrill, Chittenango, Cazenovia, Canastota, Earlville, Hamilton, Morrisville, Rome and others.
 In Onondaga County high levels are found in Baldwinsville, Camillus, E Syracuse, Elbridge, Fayetteville, Jamesville, Lafayette, Manlius, Marcellus, Syracuse, Tully and others.
 Fayetteville and Manlius have some of the highest levels of radon in the area.
-Syracuse and Oneida has moderate levels.
-Clean Environment Solutions services all the above mentioned areas.
+Syracuse and Oneida have moderate levels.
+Clean Environment Solutions, LLC services all the above mentioned areas.